 Why are the costs for transaction and pay card model providers so high?
 It’s a matter of incentives.
 Providers using the transaction model are incentivized to keep employees taking wage advances as frequently as possible, so they can maximize fees.
 Transaction model EWA products may also include “tipping,” which gives employees the illusion of choice.
 But with limited guidance on what an appropriate tip amount looks like, tips can simulate a high fee structure and approach payday loan rates.

 Meanwhile, pay card model EWA providers require employees to use the provider-issued debit card in order to access their wages instantly.
 If the employee wants to receive their wages in a different account, the provider can charge a hefty fee.
 This creates more hurdles for employees when it comes to spending their wages: To avoid fees, they’re forced to use the EWA provider’s card or experience fees to transfer money to a different location.
 This adds further complexity to what may already be a tenuous financial situation.

-We designed Even’s product and payment structure to be a membership, and our membership fees are the only way we make money.
-With Even, your employees never have to pay transaction fees or interest, and we never sell their data.
+We designed Even’s EWA product and payment structure to support an employer-sponsored model.
 Why do we take this approach?
-Because we believe a membership is the only business model that truly aligns Even’s incentives with your employees’ financial well-being.
+Because we believe an employer-sponsored business model aligns Even’s incentives with your employees’ financial well-being.
 You can learn more about our pricing, and get in touch with us, on our website.